Starkku/MapTool/Conversion-Profile-Documentation.md

 A list of tile index conversion rules, each on it's own line with | as separator between source and destination value, as well as optional height override and sub-tile index override values.

+To assist in figuring out the numbers to use, MapTool can be run with command line parameter *-l* with a game theater configuration INI (such as temperat(md).ini) as input file to extract a listing of tiles and their tile indices to a plaintext output file.

 **Example #1:**
 <pre>
 [TileRules]